HeySkidee/skidee.me/posts/how-i-made-this-blog-in-5-mins.md

   **npx create-next-app nextjs-blog --use-npm --example "https://github.com/vercel/next-learn/tree/master/basics/basics-final"**

-after running the command, a new folder named **nextjs-blog** will appear.
+- after that, a new folder named **nextjs-blog** will appear.

 ### Step 3 :

 - cd into that folder using **cd nextjs-blog** command
-- Then run **npm run dev** command to launch the app.
+- Run the **npm run dev** command to launch the app.

-to check if its working, open [http://localhost:3000](http://localhost:3000/) in your browser.
+- to check if its working, open [http://localhost:3000](http://localhost:3000/) in your browser.

-if you've done all previous steps correctly, the app should be running now.

-Congratulations!
+- Congratulations!
 You just made a blogging website in 2 mins.
 Now you just have to edit the content, create posts, and host the app.

 For hosting the app for free.
 Follow the tutorial given below :